 ?
 Denotes the question name

-8 - x Denotes the variable name
+8 Denotes the variable name

-: Denotes further informat n a particular question
+/ Denotes further information on a particular question

-$\checkmark$ Denotes a soft check
+ę Denotes a soft check

-4 Denotes a hard check
+!
+Denotes a hard check

+ð Denotes new to the current survey year - either an addition or changes

 HOUSEHOLD SCHEDULE